Emerging Trends in Organizational Behavior |Organizational Behaviour

-The emerging trends in Organizational Behaviour mostly focuses on aspects to make human resource a strategic partner.
-Present context calls for understanding how human capital management impacts business results.By most estimates, OB emerged as a distant field around the 1940s.
+Emerging Trends in Organization Behavior: The emerging trends in Organizational Behaviour mostly focuses on aspects to make human resource a strategic partner.
+The present context calls for understanding how human capital management impacts business results.By most estimates, Organizational Behavior emerged as a distant field around the 1940s.
 However, its origin can be traced/drawn much further back in time.
-OB has been around for a long time; it just wasn’t organized into a unified discipline until World War II.
-During the passage of time, over the years, managers have adopted different practices (models of OB) to manage the behaviour of people in organizations.
-Models are frameworks for possible explanations why people do as they do at work.
-All the models of organizational behaviour are broadly classified into four types: autocratic, custodial, supportive and collegial.
+Organizational Behavior has been around for a long time; it just wasn’t organized into a unified discipline until World War II.
+During the passage of time, over the years, managers have adopted different practices (models of Organizational Behavior) to manage the behavior of people in organizations.
+Models are frameworks for possible explanations of why people do as they do at work.
+All the models of organizational behavior are broadly classified into four types: autocratic, custodial, supportive, and collegial.

 |Closed System||Open System|